 - Receive an H, L or K-1 fiancé visa at a U.S. Embassy or Consulate.

-However, you are allowed to apply and receive another J-1 visa (with few exceptions for Research Scholar or Professor), F-1 student visa, B1/B2 tourist visa, E-2 visa and any other visa not specifically listed above without first fulfilling the 2-year foreign residence requirement.
+However, you are allowed to apply and receive other visas without first fulfilling the 2-year foreign residence requirement, including:

 - No Objection Statement from your country’s government.
 Generally, your home country government may issue the No Objection Letter.
 Foreign medical physicians who acquired J1 visa status on or after January 10, 1977, to receive graduate medical education or training cannot use this option.